This article was first published on 28 December 2019; updated on 3 January 2026.

 Cameron Highlands

-Did not miss to visit Cameron Highlands.
-It is like Baguio in the Philippines.
 But going up here is a challenge.
-Took 11:45 p.m. trip at TBS (Terminal Bersepadu Selatan) to Ipoh.
+During my first trip, took 11:45 p.m. trip at TBS (Terminal Bersepadu Selatan) to Ipoh.
 Didn’t expect TBS – it’s like an airport, with functioning barcode scanner for your boarding passes, and buses leave the terminal on time.
 Arrived at Ipoh around 2 a.m.
 Bus ticket costs MYR20 via 12GOAsia.
 From Ipoh to Tanah Rata bus terminal is three hours and it costs MYR22.
-When we get to Tanah Rata, the bus conductor asked if interested to rent a taxi for a tour because unlike some tourist spots in Baguio, Cameron’s are meters away so you really have to take a taxi.
+When we got to Tanah Rata, the bus conductor asked if interested to rent a taxi for a tour because unlike some tourist spots in Baguio, Cameron’s are meters away so you really have to take a taxi.
 Got to meet a Filipino administrative staff of a travel agency who arranged the tour, thanks to that bus conductor!

 Boh Tea Plantation